Gas Cylinder Storage | Gas Bottle Storage Requirements

 Everything you need to know about indoor LPG storage- ventilation, storage regulations, hazards and general safety best practices.

-• To ensure that any gas leaks from the gas bottles do not accumulate in the storage area, all gas bottle storage areas must have sufficient ventilation, as per gas bottle storage regulations.
+• To ensure that any gas leaks from the gas bottles do not accumulate in the storage area, all gas bottle storage (gas cylinder storage) areas must have sufficient ventilation, per gas bottle storage requirements.
 The ventilation must be able to disperse any gas in the storage area to safe levels.

-• Under LPG tank regulations, gas bottle storage must be prevented from falling and protected from impact and damage, especially to the valve.
+• Under LPG tank regulations, gas bottle storage (gas cylinder storage) must be prevented from falling and protected from impact and damage, especially to the valve.

-• LPG gas cylinder storage rules (LPG storage requirements) require that LPG gas bottle storage should always be in a well-ventilated area away from any flame, heat or other ignition source
+• LPG gas cylinder storage rules (gas bottle storage requirements) require that LPG gas bottle storage should always be in a well-ventilated area away from any flame, heat, or other ignition source

-• Minor indoor LPG gas bottle storage is permitted under LPG gas cylinder storage rules & regulations¹
+• Minor indoor LPG gas bottle storage (gas cylinder storage) is permitted under LPG gas cylinder storage rules & regulations¹

-• Forklift cylinders not being used are required to be stored outside in well ventilated LPG storage.
+• Forklift cylinders not being used must be stored outside in well-ventilated LPG gas bottle storage space.
 This is typically in a storage cage at least 6 metres (20 feet) from other structures.

 • LPG should never be stored in excess of 50C (122F) or near a heat source.

-• Even though permitted, indoor LPG gas bottle storage should be avoided whenever possible, for gas bottle safety
+• Even though permitted, indoor LPG gas bottle storage (gas cylinder storage) should be avoided whenever possible, for gas bottle safety

 ¹Gas Bottle Storage Regulations: Australian Standard AS1596-2008 in Section 2;